rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 happen in the least possible time.
 However, that is outside the scope of this article.

-Once this in place, when people click on a shortened link, for example, `www.sholi.com/58dad962`, they will get redirected to the original URL and we'll track one morer view for that link.
+Once this in place, when people click on a shortened link, for example, `www.sholi.com/58dad962`, they will get redirected to the original URL, and we will then track an additional view for that link.

 ### Displaying Link Views